 So Why Hugo Coffee Roasters?
 Because We Support Both Dogs and Great Coffee — What’s Not to Love?

-Not only do we offer a wide array of sustainably-sourced coffee, but we also donate 10% of our earnings to dog rescue organizations.
+Not only do we offer a wide array of sustainably-sourced coffee, with every online purchase, we are able to support small dog rescue organizations throughout the nation.